Searching for the best side hustles for engineers?

 - Drone rentals and footage.
 Many civil engineers know some of the coolest sights and buildings in their city.
 So, use your skills with drones and other aerial footage machines to take sky-high videos and photos.
 Selling these to individuals, businesses or film companies can be a great earner!

 - Survey land and do remote sensing.
 Again, using drones, civil engineers can rent out equipment and offer skills to help with surveying new projects.

 - Real estate photos and inspections.
 Most civil engineers have an understanding of real estate and land requirements.
 Therefore doing inspections and taking videos on the side is a great way to earn extra cash.

 - Start a civil engineering blog!
 Deja-vu?
 Yep, civil engineer’s can also cash in on the blogging business!
 Niche blogs can be much easier to rank for and demand some immediate authority.
 Don’t go too narrow on your sub-niche mind – you still need good numbers of readers.
 Here’s our step-by-step guide to starting your own blog.

-These side hustles are geared towards the knowledge and tools that many civil engineers possess.
-As I’m not a civil engineer (or an engineer or any kind) please correct me in the comments if we’re miles off the mark!
+These side hustles are geared toward the knowledge and tools that many civil engineers possess.
+As I’m not a civil engineer (or an engineer of any kind), please correct me in the comments if we’re miles off the mark!